Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-Svenør took part in "Operation Substance" in July-1941, see M/T Høegh Hood and/or my text in Thermopylæ's Voyages for details.
-The operation was a great success, and in reality, the 4 Norwegian ships Høegh Hood, Svenør, M/S Thermopylæ and M/S Talabot, and the Danish Amerika as well as the British Settler were the only merchant ships to travel across the entire Mediterranean from Alexandria to Gibraltar at a time when such a voyage was considered sheer suicide.
+Skipping now to July-1941, when she took part in "Operation Substance" - going back to the archive document, we see that she had been at Malta for close to 3 months; please continue to Høegh Hood and/or my page about Thermopylæ for further details (also, see links to Convoy MW 7B and MG 1A in the Voyage Record above, and the external link provided further down on this page).
+The operation was a great success, and in reality, the 4 Norwegian ships Høegh Hood, Svenør, Thermopylæ and Talabot, and the Danish/British Amerika and the British Settler were the only merchant ships to travel across the entire Mediterranean from Alexandria to Gibraltar at a time when such a voyage was considered sheer suicide.

-According to Arnold Hague, she sailed in Convoy HX 154, which left Halifax on Oct.
-10-1941 and arrived Liverpool on Oct.
-23. The following month, we find her in station 46 of the westbound North Atlantic Convoy ON 34 which left Liverpool on Nov.
-7-1941 and dispersed on the 21st, Svenør arriving New York Nov.
+From Gibraltar, Svenør subsequently headed to New York, where she remained for about a month before proceeding to Curacao (again, see the archive document and Hague's Voyage Record), then continued to Halifax in order to join Convoy HX 154 on Oct.
+10. This convoy arrived Liverpool on Oct.
+23; Svenør stopped at Loch Ewe.
+The following month, we find her in station 46 of the westbound North Atlantic Convoy ON 34 which originated in Liverpool on Nov.
+7 and dispersed on the 21st, Svenør arriving New York Nov.
 27 (she had started out from Loch Ewe on Nov.
 8).
-Christmas that year was spent in Convoy HX 166, departing Halifax on Dec.
-21-1941, arriving Liverpool on Jan.
+Acanthus is named among the escorts.
+Christmas that year was celebrated while in Convoy HX 166, departing Halifax on Dec.
+21, arriving Liverpool on Jan.
 5-1942.
 Svenør, however, stopped at Reykjavik on Jan.
-2, and from there, she later joined the westbound Convoy ON 59, which had originated in Liverpool on Jan.
+2, and from there, she later joined the westbound Convoy ON 59, which had sailed from Liverpool on Jan.
 23-1942.
 Svenør arrived Curacao independently on Febr.
 12, the convoy having been dispersed Febr.
-6. This convoy will be added to my Convoys section; in the meantime, the ships sailing in it, several of which were Norwegian, are named in the section listing ships in all ON convoys.
+6. This convoy will be added to an individual page in my Convoys section; in the meantime, the ships sailing in it are named in the section listing ships in all ON convoys.
+Braganza, Hardanger (returned), Herbrand, Hilda Knudsen, Kongsgaard, Norsktank (returned), O. A. Knudsen, Pan Aruba, Salamis, Sommerstad (returned), Sydhav and Thorshavet are also listed.

 Related external link: